saransh264/AURA/README.md

-This is our project AURA(AI Unified Relief Assistant)
+This is our project AURA's  (AI Unified Relief Assistant) frontend codes